-By working on strengthening professional practice, EDN aims to foster and deepen the members’, and more generally the dance sector’s, viability and visibility in the European cultural landscape.
-In the period 2017-2021, EDN focuses on the issue of developing a sustainable ecosystem for contemporary dance in the European context.
+By working on strengthening professional practice, EDN aims to foster and deepen the members’, and more generally the dance sector’s relevance and visibility in the European cultural landscape.
+EDN focuses on the issue of developing a sustainable ecosystem for contemporary dance in the European context.
 The role of artists, dance institutions and policy bodies in securing this ecosystem will also be addressed.

 By sharing expertise and knowledge held within the dancehouses, EDN is a gateway to the wider dance sector.
 From this unique position, EDN collects data and researches to help the development of the sector further.